Anatomical pathology technologist

 You'll need to have:

-- a good knowledge of anatomy
+- a good knowledge of human anatomy

 - written communication skills for writing reports